 Compared to other methods, LIBS stands out by its simplicity in terms of architecture and usability.
 It enables analyses in real-time to qualitatively or quantitatively determine the atomic composition of a sample.

 Areas of application for LIBS are, for instance, the identification of raw materials as part of an incoming goods inspection in compliance with the respective guidelines and standards.

 LIBS technology allows the direct measurement of elements such as Na, K and P, which play an essential role e.g. in soil analysis as macro- or micronutrients for plants.
 In addition, soil contamination can be quantified since LIBS is used for the detection of heavy metals such as Cd, As, Se, Hg, Ni or Pb.
-In combination with other analytical methods, such as NIR spectroscopy, a more comprehensive picture of plant and soil status can be obtained than ever before.
+In combination with other analytical methods, such as NIR spectroscopy, a more comprehensive picture of plant and soil status can be obtained better than ever before.

 Also, due to its process capability, LIBS is increasingly being used in many industrial applications.
-Because of its significant working distance (up to 15 cm) and the concurrently high measuring rate (up to 1000 measurements per second), online and inline applications, such as automated sorting, become accessible.
+Because of its significant working distance (up to 15 cm) and the exceptionally high measuring rate (up to 1000 measurements per second), online and inline applications, such as automated sorting, become accessible.
 Examples include the analysis of ores and rocks in mining or the sorting of electronic scrap in the recycling sector.

 Thus, application possibilities of LIBS are broad, enabling sensitive but robust element analyses independent of the state of – at high speed, reliably and in real-time!